kovac031/ChineseCharactersApp-Showcase/README.md

 > learning how to use GitHub Actions to deploy and update the app hosted on Azure directly from GH repo

-> using BackgroundWorker to periodically wake up the database on Azure, because the free tier automatically pauses it every hour
+> using BackgroundWorker to periodically wake up the free tier database on Azure, because the free tier automatically pauses it every hour

 ## Database planning
 > How do I set up my database tables to respect the requirements outlined in the specification?